You May Not Have to Liquidate Your Retirement Accounts

 To make matters even worse, now that the retirement funds are liquidated, the cash on hand isn’t protected from creditors.
 They can garnish nearly all of it.
 The people in debt are stuck.
 They have very little money to live off of, no money to retire with, and debt continues to pile on.

-Talk to a Vancouver WA Debt Relief Lawyer First
+Talk to a Portland OR Debt Relief Lawyer First

 Even under bankruptcy, you can continue to contribute to retirement funds.
 You can have a vehicle worth no more than a specified amount, but your retirement account can have any amount and nobody can touch it.